HeartSaVioR/spark-state-tools/README.md

 * Create savepoint from existing checkpoint of Structured Streaming query
   * You can pick specific batch (if it exists on metadata) to create savepoint.
   * With feature of writing state, you can achieve rescaling state, simple schema evolution, etc.
+* Show state operator information in checkpoint which you'll need to provide to enjoy above features

 As this project leverages Spark Structured Streaming's interfaces, and doesn't deal with internal (e.g. the structure of state file for HDFS state store), the performance may be suboptimal.